leinonen/go-lisp/README.md

 - **Functional Paradigm**: Emphasis on immutable data structures and functional programming patterns
 - **Practical Design**: Balance between academic correctness and real-world usability

-While maintaining its own identity, Go Lisp aims to provide a familiar experience for developers coming from Clojure while offering the performance and deployment advantages of Go.
+While maintaining its own identity, GoLisp aims to provide a familiar experience for developers coming from Clojure while offering the performance and deployment advantages of Go.

 ## REPL Features